Jeyssiva/GoogleMapPlaceSearchRN/README.md

 ## GoogleMapPlaceSearchRN

-Shared the apk file in the mail.
+Shared the apk file(GMapPlace) in the mail.
 Kindly download the apk -> Select "Package Installer"